jeffcousins/ShowPlots/README.md

 # Project Name - Should I Watch This?

-> An app that anyone can use instantly, to chart IMDB user ratings for their favorite shows, by episode.
+> An app that anyone can use instantly, to chart IMDB user ratings for their favorite shows by episode.
+Also displays links to watch or purchase those episodes.

-## Team - Samurai
+## Team - Knights

   - __Product Owner__: Eugene
   - __Scrum Master__: Luke